Schoolforbasics/runbooks/AnacondaRepository.rst

 Optional: Adjust iptables to accept requests on port 80
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to enable clients to access an Anaconda Repository on standard
+The easiest way to access an Anaconda Repository on standard
 ports is to configure the server to redirect traffic received on
 standard HTTP port 80 to the standard Anaconda Repository HTTP port 8080.

-.. note:: These commands assume the default state of iptables on CentOS 6.7 which is “on” and allowing inbound SSH access on port 22.
-Take caution; mistakes with iptables rules can render a remote machine inaccessible.
+NOTE: These commands assume the default state of iptables on CentOS 6.7 which is “on” and allowing inbound SSH access on port 22.

+**WARNING: Mistakes with iptables rules can render a remote machine inaccessible.**

 **Allow inbound access to tcp port 80:**